dinakidane/coffee-lovers/README.md

 ### Features left to implement

 - May need a page that includes detailed information about different types of coffees
-- May add an option to edit their comment
 - May add an option to like other comments
 - May add an option to comment underneath another user's comment directly